 If you choose a free theme it’s going to cost you one way or another.
 Considering the very best premium WordPress themes are available for under $100 often under $50 you might as well fork up the money now than have to pay your developer down the road to get the functionality you need.

 When Was The Theme Last Updated

-Another telling characteristic of a poor theme is that is has not been updated or supported in some time.
+Another telling characteristic of a poor theme is that it has not been updated or supported in some time.
 As we know WordPress gets updated all the time and so do good themes.
 Look for a theme with an author, person or company that stands behind it with support and updates and you’ll be much better off.

 It’s not all About Looks

 Don’t be short-sighted and select a WordPress theme based purely on looks.
-That’s like judging a book by it’s cover and we know not to do that.
+That’s like judging a book by its cover and we know not to do that.
 As a developer myself I can assure you that a theme goes much deeper than it’s looks and there is much more to consider when it comes to evaluating a quality theme for your inbound marketing foundation.